 - and Not urgent and not important.

-Strategic planning will help you determine which activities you're doing are important and which ones aren't.
+Strategic planning will help you determine which activities you're doing are important and which ones are not.

-If you're trying to determine that for your business, you first have to figure out where you want to go; What's your Vision?
+- If you're trying to determine what is important for your business, you first have to figure out where you want to go (Your vision).

-If there's an activity that in one way or another doesn't move you closer to your objectives, mission or vision, then consider your reasoning for doing it at all.
+If there's an activity that in one way or another does not move you closer to your vision, mission or objectives, then consider your reasoning for doing it at all.
 It might fall under the not important and not urgent category.

-It seems simple to do that on an individual basis, but now think if that message and methodology spread throughout your organization, how much faster would it move towards it's goals and targets?
+It may seems simple to do that on an individual basis, but now think of the impacts if that message and methodology were to spread throughout your organization: how much faster would it move towards its goals and targets?

-By taking the time to identify the key priorities, and removing what I would call distractions, you'll be able to achieve your goals faster.
+By taking the time to identify the key priorities and removing potential distractions, you'll be able to achieve your goals faster.

-However, if you don't take the time to identify what's most important to your organization then you'll continue to under perform and you'll be kept busy with things are arguably not important to organizational growth.
+However, if you don't take the time to identify what's most important to your organization, you risk poor performance and your team might be kept busy with things are not important to organizational growth.

 Strategic planning doesn't have to be complicated, but because it sounds complicated many companies don't do it as often as they should.